PositiveMatician/Windows-Screen-Orientation-Mouse-Sync/README.md

 ## 🛠️ Installation & Setup

 ### Step 1: Create Raw Accel Profiles
 The script relies on 4 specific JSON profile files.
-You must create these manually in your Raw Accel folder:
+You must create these manually in your Raw Accel folder (I will add my config files in 'multimonitortool json files' for reference or to be downloaded and used as is):

 1. Open **Raw Accel**.
 2. Set **Rotation** to `0`.
 Click **Apply**.